mholling/nswtopo/README.markdown

     rotation: 0               # angle of rotation of map (or `magnetic` to align with magnetic north)

-Another special value for rotation is `auto`, available when the bounds is specified as a .gpx or .km file.
+Another special value for rotation is `auto`, available when the bounds is specified as a `.gpx` or `.kml` file.
 In this case, a rotation angle will be automatically calculated to minimise the map area.
 This is useful when mapping an elongated region which lies oblique to the cardinal directions.

     rotation: auto            # rotate the map so as to minimise map area